dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 1. When activation is complete, select the **Telemetry** tab and enable the option to share your `INFO` logs.
 The option might take some time to display.
 This is because Snowflake needs to create the events table so it can be shared.
 1. When the option is successfully enabled, click **Launch app**.
 Then, log in to the app with your Snowflake credentials.

-    If it redirects you to a Snowsight worksheet (instead of the login page), that means the app has not finished installing.
-You can resolve this issue, typically, by leaving the application and returning back to it.
+    If it redirects you to a Snowsight worksheet (instead of the login page), that means the app hasn't finished installing.
+You can resolve this issue, typically, by refreshing the page.

 The following is an example of the dbt Snowflake Native App after configuration: